b01lers/b01lers-ctf-2021/pwn/rooted_v1/solve/solve.md

     #grab bin data
     grab_file()
 ```
-What this script will do is connect to our remote service, input our commands to get the binary and read it in from over the remote process. pwntools is super nice for this as it allready manages all the in/out of the remote process and we can use it to read from super easyily.
+What this script will do is connect to our remote service, input our commands to get the binary and read it in from over the remote process. pwntools is super nice for this as it already manages all the in/out of the remote process and we can use it to read from super easyily.
 The trick is to tack on a tag at the eendof our reading so that we know once we've reached the end of the file. we want to make sure to set it to some really long string that won't be in the actual file. adding the drop in the recvuntil cuts out the flag from the input making clean code.

 Now we have the file!! time to see if we got an elf: